curiousest/predict-AQI/README.md

 ### Retrieving the data

-* (For results of hyperparameter optimization) Download the results .csv files and put it in `predict_aqi/results_data/`: https://www.dropbox.com/sh/8vhx47k2xogtgct/AACL4eLQiB3cw7kezry3-fdSa?dl=0
+* For results of hyperparameter optimization, download the results .csv files and put it in `predict_aqi/results_data/`: https://www.dropbox.com/sh/8vhx47k2xogtgct/AACL4eLQiB3cw7kezry3-fdSa?dl=0
-* For a third of the entire dataset, download this 1.8GB .sql file (for postgres):
+* For a third of the entire dataset, download this 1.8GB .sql file (for postgres): https://dl.dropboxusercontent.com/u/22651169/half_data_dump.sql

 ## Libraries Used